 The existence of this salad is proof that healthy can both look beautiful and taste damned good.
 This is the salad you place on the buffet for a weekend brunch or a weekday pick-me-up.
 It looks complicated, but it’s nothing more than assembly, especially when you buy the lobster pre-cooked from Eataly.
-Our Lobster Cobb Salad, a dish anyone can make, is an elevated gourmet creation for any day of the week.
+Our Lobster Cobb Salad recipe is a dish anyone can make.
+It’s also an elevated gourmet creation for any day of the week.
 What’s best is that it looks great on a table, for very little effort.

 Serves 4-6